duckduckgo/p5-app-duckpan/README.md

 The box takes some time to stand up as the duckpan-install script runs.
 Refer to [the duckpan-vagrant readme](https://github.com/shedd/duckpan-vagrant#installation) for more info.

-Once the environment has been built, **the DuckPAN client is installed and ready to go.** You can now clone the instant answer repos and start developing/testing.
+Once the environment has been built, **the DuckPAN client is installed and ready to go.** You can now clone the Instant Answer repos and start developing/testing.

 If you run into any issues, please file an issue in the [duckpan-vagrant issue page](https://github.com/shedd/duckpan-vagrant/issues).